 Discussion with the manager and a review of accident records evidenced that falls in the home had been managed in accordance with best practice.
 Falls risk assessments and care plans had been developed and updated regularly or following a fall.
 Accident records had been maintained appropriately.
-An area for improvement in this regard has now been met.

 We reviewed the home's environment undertaking observations of a sample of bedrooms, bathrooms, lounges, dining rooms and storage areas.
 Fire exits and corridors were observed to be clear of clutter and obstruction.
 Stairwells were also observed to be clear.
 Bedrooms and communal rooms were maintained clean and tidy.
-Compliance with best practice on infection prevention and control had been well maintained.
-However, a system was not evident to ensure that communal hoist slings were decontaminated between patient use.
+There were no malodours detected in the home.
+However, compliance with best practice on infection prevention and control had not been well maintained in identified areas around the home.
 This was discussed with the manager and identified as an area for improvement.
-There were no malodours detected in the home.
-Appropriate doors had been locked to promote patient safety.
+Several areas which had been identified were managed appropriately during the inspection.

-During the review of the environment, thickening agents were observed accessible to patients in two unsupervised areas of the home.
+During the review of the environment, thickening agents were observed accessible to patients in an unsupervised area of the home.
 This was discussed with the manager and identified as an area for improvement.